emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 | Google Cloud   | **US:** us-east1 (South Carolina), us-west1 (Oregon), us-central1 (Iowa)<br />**EU:** europe-west3 (Frankfurt), europe-north1 (Finland)<br />**Asia:** asia-south1 (Mumbai), asia-southeast1 (Singapore), asia-east1 (Taiwan)                     |

-In addition, you also need an EMQX Cloud account to complete the deployment.
-If you have not registered, please go to the [EMQX Cloud account registration page](https://accounts.emqx.com/signup) to register an account.
+In addition, you also need an EMQX Platform account to complete the deployment.
+If you have not registered, please go to the [EMQX Platform account registration page](https://accounts.emqx.com/signup) to register an account.

 ## Resources and Permissions

-EMQX Cloud BYOC deployment requires you to create various cloud resources and services in your cloud account.
+EMQX BYOC deployment requires you to create various cloud resources and services in your cloud account.
 Make sure that the relevant cloud account has reserved enough resources quota and completed the setting of relevant permissions.

 ### Resource Quotas

-The following table shows the cloud resources and services required for EMQX Cloud BYOC deployment.
+The following table shows the cloud resources and services required for EMQX BYOC deployment.
 If the resources in the current account are insufficient, please contact the cloud account administrator to increase the relevant service quotas.

 ::: tip